womblee/gta5-grenadelauncher-prediction/README.md

 native.call(0x103991D4A307D472, heading_diff) -- SET_FIRST_PERSON_SHOOTER_CAMERA_HEADING
 ```
 150 is the maximum distance a grenade can fly, and 75 is the maximum pitch.

+# How can I use it
+This script was specifically writen for 2Take1Menu, but you can rewrite it in C++ for your own purposes.